Cybernuggetz/Honey-Pot/README.md

 *Step 3:

 Creation of Virtual Network.
-Through Azure search bar, the virtaul network page can be assesed and this will assign and manage Ip address to machines under the network.
+Through Azure search bar, the virtual network page can be assesed and this will assign and manage Ip address to machines under the network.
 The virtual network is tied to the resources group.

 <img width="1366" height="768" alt="Screenshot From 2025-08-01 10-26-37" src="https://github.com/user-attachments/assets/b2ed388a-adf5-4542-905d-22bdeef5dde4" />

-*Image 3: Virtaul network page<br>
+*Image 3: virtual network page<br>

 *step 4:
-Creation of virtaul machine.
-Virtaul machine is created to disguise as a real machine with a little bit of exposure to the wider world, on the network thereby luring attackers to attack the machines.
+Creation of virtual machine. virtual machine is created to disguise as a real machine with a little bit of exposure to the wider world, on the network thereby luring attackers to attack the machines.
 The machine is configured to open certain port like ssh to facilitate remote access and then power on.

 <img width="1366" height="768" alt="Screenshot From 2025-08-01 10-31-03" src="https://github.com/user-attachments/assets/5e57f781-01fa-4737-800f-0ef2abe534ab" />

 *Image 4: Virtual machine<br>

 *Step 5:
-Through the use of allowed tunnel, the virtaul machine is access by the local system
+Through the use of allowed tunnel, the virtual machine is access by the local system

  <img width="1366" height="768" alt="Screenshot From 2025-08-01 15-33-52" src="https://github.com/user-attachments/assets/45f51831-99bd-460b-a198-a3b586794b5f" />

-*Image 5: virtaul machine laoding on the local system<br>
+*Image 5: virtual machine laoding on the local system<br>

 *Step 6: